ericrovtar/Vue.js-CRUD-Example/README.md

 # Vue.js CRUD Example

-> Use Vue.js to create a single page application with CRUD functionality on API calls
+> Use Vue.js to create a single page application with CRUD functionality on API calls.
+> This was my first Vue.js project.

 ## Build Setup